Oikiy/Remote_Abalone_Regression/README.md

 # Abalone regression project

 ## Introduction
 This project is the first project in my Machine learning project series, in which I boost my skills by completing various small projects focusing on different aspects of machine learning.
-In this project, I iterated and determine the general structure of a machine learning project, which I will use with adaptations in all my subsequent projects.
+In this project, I have iterated and determined the general structure of a machine learning project, which I will use with adaptations in all my subsequent projects.
 The general procedure consists of 14 steps, which are:
 1. Setting up environment
 2. Problem identification
 3. Reading data